AdobeDocs/experience-platform.en/help/sources/notifications.md

 Follow the steps outlined in the [Data ingestion notifications](../ingestion/quality/subscribe-events.md) document to start subscribing to events.

-> [!IMPORTANT] To receiving flow run notifications, make sure that you select `aep_observability_catalog_events` when subscribing through the I/O console.
+> [!IMPORTANT] To receiving flow run notifications, ensure that you select `aep_observability_catalog_events` when subscribing through the I/O console.

 ## Register your webhook

 A webhook is a channel that allows for the real-time delivery of information from one application to another.

-To connect a webhook to your I/O Events subscription, visit [webhook.site](https://webhook.site/) and copy the unique URL provided in the homepage.
+To connect a webhook to your I/O Events subscription, visit [webhooks](https://webhook.site/) and copy the unique URL provided in the homepage.

 ![webhook-link](./images/notifications/webhook-url.png)